chamodperera/handle-distributions/README.md

 # About

-Handle Gaussian and Binomial distributions
+Python package to handle binomial and guassian distributions

 # Installation